 Our guides' experience, dedication, and enthusiasm make them ideal ambassadors for your destination.
 They chart the course, finesse the details, and speak the language (English, as well as the local language).
 They also possess a truly rare skill, knowing when to let serendipity and inspiration take the lead.

-Kana Hattori was born in Nagoya, raised in Kobe, and studied in Kyoto and the US.
-A student of the traditional tea ceremony and the philosophy of Zen, living in the moment has been always a core tenet of her life.
+Kana Hattori was born in Nagoya, raised in Kobe, and studied in Kyoto and the United States.
+A student of the traditional Tea Ceremony and the philosophy of Zen, living in the moment has been always a core tenet of her life.
 Kana loves to sing, regularly giving concerts, and is passionate about Japanese traditional culture.
 She looks forward to sharing her extensive knowledge with our guests through her guiding.

 Nana Hida was born and raised in a small city located between Kyoto and Nara.
 After studying international relations in Kobe, she spent time backpacking through Asia, Europe, and the United States before becoming a tour guide in Canada, eventually returning home to guide in Japan.
 When not guiding, you can find Nana enjoying local films, sports, and practicing the art of Shodo-Japanese calligraphy.